dhansel/IECDevice/README.md

 in its attached device(s) when necessary.

 - ```IECBusHandler(byte pinATN, byte pinCLK, byte pinDATA, byte pinRESET = 0xFF, byte pinCTRL = 0xFF)```
-  The IECBusHandler constructor defines the pins to which the IEC bus signals care connected.
+  The IECBusHandler constructor defines the pins to which the IEC bus signals are connected.
 The pinRESET parameter is optional, if not given, the device will simply not respond to a bus reset.
 The pinCTRL parameter (also optional) is helpful for applications where the microcontroller may not be able to respond quickly enough to ATN requests (see [Timing considerations](#timing-considerations) section below).